 Fall is by far my favorite time of year.
-I love the weather, the food, and the fun fall activities.
 Two of my favorite activities are making caramel apples and carving pumpkins!
-Pumpkin Carving is one tradition that brings the family together and is just so much fun.
+Pumpkin carving is a fun Halloween tradition.
+When carving your pumpkin this year, get creative with your design!

 - Picking your pumpkin.
 Choose a pumpkin that’s firm to touch (with no bruising or soft spots), has a sturdy stem and a flat base.